-Review of grammar; rapid oral translation of English sentences into German; Storm's Immense, Hillern's Hoeher als die Kirche or Gerstaeker's Germelshausen.
+Review of grammar; rapid oral translation of English sentences into German; Storm's Immensee, Hillern's Hoeher als die Kirche or Gerstaecker's Germelshausen.

-III. (a) (First Half-Year.)-Mo., We., Fr., 7:45.
-(Three term hours.)
+103. (a) (First Half-Year.)

-This course is intended for those who have completed courses I. and II., or their equivalent.
+This course is intended for those who have completed courses 101 and 102, or their equivalent.
 Students with one year of secondary school German will be admitted on probation.
 The time will be divided between prose composition and reading of easier prose or poetical works.

-IV. (a) (Second Half-Year.)-Mo., We., Fr., 7:45.
-(Three term hours.)
+104. (a) (Second Half-Year.)

-Course IV. carries out in the second semester the work of course III.
+Course 104 carries out in the second semester the work of course 103.
 An easier classic, such as Wilhelm Tell, may be attempted.

+103. (b) (First Half-Year.)

-- III. (b) (First Half-Year.)-Mo., We., Fr., 10:45.
+Mo., We., Fr., 10:45.
 (Three term hours.)
-A parallel course to III. a, with equivalent work. - IV. (b) (Second Half-Year.)-Mo., We., Fr., 10:45.
+A parallel course to 103 a, with equivalent work.

+104. (b) (Second Half-Year.)

+Mo., We., Fr., 10:45.
 (Three term hours.)
-A parallel course to IV. a, with equivalent work. - V. (First Half-Year.)-Tu., Th., 10.45.
-(Two term hours.)
+A parallel course to 104 a, with equivalent work.

-The work of this course is intended primarily for those who have completed courses I. and II. (with a grade no lower than G), or two years of secondary school German.
-Students coming from secondary schools with one year of German are advised to devote their attention during the first year to courses III. and IV., taking up this work and the following course VI. during the next year.
-This course, together with VI., III., IV., XI. and XII. are required of all students taking a major in the German department, unless excused by special permission of instructor.
-The work will consist of lectures, dictated in German, on the history of German literature (extending in course VI. to the year 1300), and of a review of Joynes-Meissner's Grammar.
+The work of this course is intended primarily for those who have completed courses 101 and 102 (with a grade no lower than G), or two years of secondary school German.
+The work will consist of lectures, dictated in German, on the history of German literature (extending in course 106 to the year 1300), and of a review of Joynes-Meissner's Grammar.